-This programme is designed to be a 50/50 split between theoretical and practical learning.
+This course is approximately a 50/50 split between academic and practical assessment.

-A typical day will involve a morning of theory followed by an afternoon in the workshop developing practical skills and working with tools, engines and different materials.
+A learning day will typically involve a morning of theory followed by an afternoon in the workshop developing practical skills and working with tools, engines and different materials.

-- Interpret drawings, instructions and codes of practice.
+- ENGINEERS DRAWING- Interpret drawings, instructions and relevant codes of practice.

 Minimum entry requirements

-Applicants with experience who can demonstrate a positive attitude to learning and developing within the marine industry will also be considered.
+Applicants should also demonstrate a positive attitude to learning and developing within the marine industry.